Overview of sacroiliac joint injections

-Suffering from sacroiliac joint dysfunction can be debilitating.
-Many cases of adult back pain originate in this lowest part of the spine.
-Also referred to as SI joint dysfunction, many patients are able to find symptom relief and a return to normal activity from conservative treatments without resorting to surgical options.
+Suffering from sacroiliac joint dysfunction can be debilitating, affecting nearly every part of your life.
+Many cases of adult back pain originate in this lowest part of the spine that connects to the pelvis.
+Also referred to as SI joint dysfunction, patients are often able to find symptom relief and a return to normal activity from conservative treatments without resorting to surgical options.

 How do sacroiliac joint injections work?

 One of the most commonly used conservative treatments to relieve the pain and symptoms associated with sacroiliac joint dysfunction are sacroiliac joint injections.
 These injections can serve two main functions.
 In addition to providing pain relief, they can also serve a diagnostic role by confirming the SI joint as the origin point of symptoms.

 Confirming or eliminating SI joint dysfunction is important because many cases of failed back surgery syndrome are the result of a specialist not examining this region.
 For example, many spine conditions, like herniated discs, do not always cause symptoms.
 So there are cases where a spine specialist will see a herniated disc in the back and diagnose it as the source of lower back pain when SI joint dysfunction was actually the cause.